dezoito/dezoito.github.io/_posts/2015-03-26-fw1-example-app-released.md

  [BDD style testing](http://wiki.coldbox.org/wiki/TestBox.cfm)
  and [integration tests](http://cfselenium.riaforge.org/).

-A few notes **before I write articles detailing ways to handle these topics**.
+A few notes before the articles detailing ways to handle these topics:

  - As with most frameworks, there was a bit of a learning curve with [FW/1](http://framework-one.github.io/), but I now wish I could port all my CFML